cat903/leetcode/README.md

 # Manifesto

-** I have taken initative to solve atleast one problem in a day, indirection easy->hard ** I try to solve problems in effecient and clean way.
+**I have taken initative to solve atleast one problem in a day**
+ - easy->hard
+ - efficient && clean

 # Maintaining Repo
  - ## Structure
    - repo root